Mom's Dinner

 Chocolate star cookie cooling on parchment paper

-You can dunk these peanut butter cookies in milk or eat them as is.
-They are a great sweet treat or dessert!
+You can dunk these peanut butter cookies in milk, eat them as is or enjoy them with a hot cup of coffee.
+They are a great sweet treat or dessert, especially at the Holidays!

 Chocolate Star